UPI QR Code Generator

 Everything you wanted to know about QR Code payments through UPI

-UPI (Unified Payments Interface) is a digital payment system through which you can link your bank account to a mobile application and make online transactions safely.
+UPI is India’s digital payment system through which you can link your bank account to a mobile application and make online transactions safely.
 The money is instantly transferred from one bank account to another and there are no transaction fees charged by the banks.

 The QR Code images generated by the UPI QR Code Generator are compatible with all the major UPI apps.
 They can be used as long as the merchant’s business is linked to an operational and active bank account.